hdemusg/yeuxview/devpost.md

 ## What it does

-Our hackathon project, yeuxview, aims to provide an easy and accessible way for people to detect eye diseases in their early stages.
+Our hackathon project, Yeuxview, aims to provide an easy and accessible way for people to detect eye diseases in their early stages.
 Our solution uses cutting-edge technology, including the Google Cloud Platform, to provide a seamless user experience.
 The user simply uploads their eye scans, and our machine learning model will classify the image as healthy or diseased.
 If the image is classified as diseased, the user will receive an SMS and email notification with the results.
 The user can also view the results on the frontend of our solution.

 ## How we built it